humanchimp/stable/README.md

 an experimental test framework built with async generators.

-inspired by jasmine. bring your own assertion library.
+inspired by jasmine, mocha and jest. bring your own assertion library.

 ## api